NethServer/ns8-docs/mail.rst

   and `Sieve <https://en.wikipedia.org/wiki/Sieve_(mail_filtering_language)>`_ language to organize it
 * `RSPAMD <https://rspamd.com/>`_: antispam filter, antivirus and attachments blocker

-The optionnal :ref:`imapsync-section` module can be installed as a standalone.
-This module intends to fetch email from an IMAP server to a local IMAP account.
+The optional :ref:`imapsync-section` module can be connected to Mail.
+It allows scheduling fetch jobs or migrating emails from external IMAP servers to local user mailboxes.

 Benefits are: